razorbacks/ubuntu-authentication/shibboleth.md

-# Shibboleth Single Sign On
+# Shibboleth Single Sign On for Apache 2.4

 Before you begin, make sure you have a valid SSL certificate installed on the web server.
 You can [create a certificate signing request][7] and then